bradyholt/pascal-scratch/README.md

 A few highlights:

 - MAGIC8.PAS: Magic 8 ball game.
 This was my first experience with BGI graphics in Turbo Pacal.
-- SPARKLE.PAS: A simple screensaver that I wrote for my boss's computer as Sparkle Car Wash.
+- SPARKLE.PAS: A simple screensaver that I wrote for my boss's computer at Sparkle Car Wash.